 Recipe inspiration

-I can still remember how excited I was when “the internet” came to life.
+I still remember how excited I was when “the internet” came to life.

-At the time, I was working in a rehab center, and it was my colleague Chris who was responsible to train all the managers on this new technology.
+At the time, I was working in a rehab center, and my colleague Chris was responsible for training all the managers on this new technology.

 Does anyone else remember this sound as the connection was being established?
-Needless to say, this technology changed the world.
+This technology changed the world!

 To this day, I still have all my printed internet recipes.

-In August of 2008, Deborah from Italian Food Forever first published a recipe she entitled Mostaccioli.
+In August 2008, Deborah from Italian Food Forever first published a recipe called Mostaccioli.

-When my daughter-in-law first tasted these cookies, she informed me that her Calabrian mom would make a similar “mustazzoli calabrese” recipe.
-In fact, this mostaccioli cookie with almonds and chocolate is indeed a traditional holiday cookie from Calabria.
+When my daughter-in-law first tasted this delicious cookie, she told me her Calabrian mom would make a similar “mustazzoli calabrese” recipe.
+This mostaccioli cookie with almonds and chocolate is a traditional holiday cookie from Calabria.

 Ciao for now,